Why does lightning strike? And answers to 50 other weather questions

 When it warms up, snow melts and flows downstream.
 When this mixes with heavy rain, rivers can overflow and cause flooding.

 Can the weather make arthritis worse?

 The short answer is: maybe.
 Some people say they know it’s about to rain because their joints start to hurt.
 However, there isn’t enough scientific evidence to back up this claim.
-There is no relationship between rainfall and outpatient trips to the hospital for joint and back pain, according to a study in the journal BMJ released in 2017.
+There is no relationship between rainfall and outpatient trips to the hospital for joint and back pain, according to a 2017 study published in the journal BMJ.